Berkeley-NLP/Lex-Rules/README.md

-# Lex-Rules
-Code for Paper: Using Language Models to Disambiguate Lexical Choices in Translation [EMNLP 2024]
+# Repo is a work in progress